sisiqin/tina-mapping-project/README.md

-# Coffee Timer

-Fullstack Responsive Web App that displays timer and correlated water amount which should be added in the coffee filter

-## how to install:
-* npm install
-* npm start
+# Mapping Project for Tina

+Fullstack Web App with Google API, did this for Tina's mapping project.

 developed by: Xi Qin